Skip to content

 Boundaries

 Mutual TLS authenticates configured peers only when the operator manages the trust bundle, certificate pinning, key rotation, revocation, and deployment procedures.
-Until those hooks exist, the supported security posture remains the current trusted local hub with explicit warnings for exposed deployments.
+Until the packaged hub can load signed-event trust, require a client CA, and manage signing-key rotation and incident response, the supported default security posture remains the trusted local hub with explicit warnings for exposed deployments.
+The federation bundle workflow does not remove those profile-specific limits.